Any place where you store your data can be susceptible to loss.

 You should always:

-- If you are backing up your data on a separate device, make sure you store it in a seperate place to your original data.
+- If you are backing up your data on a separate device, make sure you store it in a separate place to your original data.
 The usual recommendation is to keep the data at least 60 metres apart.
-If your laptop bag gets stolen and you keep your backups in the same bag as the laptop, then you have still lost your data.
+If your laptop bag gets stolen and you keep your backups in the same bag as the laptop, then you have still lost your data